MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Mailchimp.md

 ## Deprecation

-> Note:
-> This connector is in the process of deprecation and is no longer supported.
-We do not recommend you make any new connections with this connector and that you transition off existing connections.
+This connector is deprecated, and won't be supported soon.
+We recommend you transition off existing connections using this connector, and don't use this connectpr for new connections.